** $15,000 Sign-On Bonus ** with a 2-year commitment!

 Bring your passion for Medical/Surgical, Endocrine, and Neuro patient care.
 As a Med/Surg RN you will be caring for a variety of patients ranging from neuro to bariatric and endocrine.
 Banner University Medical Center- Phoenix is located in downtown Phoenix, AZ and is the hospital of choice for many within our community.
 It is known for achieving the coveted Magnet status from American Nurses Association and for being a top Academic teaching hospital for future nurses and physicians.

-DAYS roles are available and are scheduled from 7AM to 7:30PM.
+NIGHT roles are available and are scheduled from 7AM to 7:30PM or 7PM to 7:30AM.
 You will also have the opportunity utilize our self-scheduling tool for shift and weekend coverage.
 Enjoy an 18%-night shift differential and a flat rate $3/hour weekend shift differential.
 Banner offers the “Journey of a Lifetime”, as a Medical Surgical Registered Nurse, you will have the opportunity to participate in our Nursing Clinical Ladder Program.
 In addition, there are specialized courses offered throughout the year that tailor to our specific patient population

 Your pay and benefits (Total Rewards) are important components of your Journey at Banner Health.
 Banner Health offers a variety of benefit plans to help you and your family.
 We provide health and financial security options so you can focus on being the best at what you do and enjoying your life.

 If you are a New Graduate Nurse with less than 12 months of experience, please visit the main job search page and use keywords RN New Grad to search for openings.

 Should you have any questions, please contact Amanda Johnson at Amanda.Johnson@BannerHealth.com or call at 602-747-7978.
 Thank you!